Skip to main content

 Health and Medical

 There are no major health concerns in the country.
+Travel in forested areas brings the risk of exposure to tick-borne diseases.
 Basic medical care is available in urban areas but may be sparser elsewhere.
-Most pharmacies are well-supplied and some are open 24-hours.
+Most pharmacies are well-supplied, and some are open 24 hours.
+Tap water is considered safe for drinking unless otherwise specified.

 Political